-According to data released by the Minister of Transportation & Infrastructures, the domestic sales more than tripled in recent years, starting from near 70.000 units sold in the 2012 to an all time record, the sixth in a row, hit in the 2020 with 246.696 sales.
+Indeed, according to data released by the Minister of Transportation & Infrastructures, the domestic sales more than tripled in recent years, starting from near 70.000 units sold in the 2012 to a all time record, the seventh in a row, hit in the 2021 with 266.672 sales (+8.9%).

 Several are the reasons behind the continue expansion of this market.
-Probably the most relevant is the increase of pro capita income, grew up US$ 4.460 in the 2019 (from US 3.463 in the 2013) fueling demand for individual mobility, easily satisfied by the two-wheeler industry.
+Probably the most relevant is the increase of pro-capita income, grew up US$ 4.960 in the 2021 (from US 3.463 in the 2013) fueling demand for individual mobility, easily satisfied by the two-wheeler industry.

 Others factors are a favorable fiscal policy and the still low development of road infrastructures.

 In addition, in recent years the number of motorcycles offered in the market grew up considerably.
 Until 5-6 years ago the offer was predominantly split between Japanese brands (Honda, Suzuki, Yamaha, Kawasaki) and some local manufacturers, frequently utilizing Chinese technology to produce CKD models.